guildai/guild.ai/include/guide-init-project-env.md

 When an environment is activated in a command console, the command prompt shows the environment name in the format `(<env name>) <default prompt>`.
-The environment name is the project directory name by default but can be set using `--name` with the `init` command.
+The environment name is the project directory name by default but can be set using the `--name` when running [guild init](cmd:init).

 !!! note
-    You must activate the project environment using ``source guild‑env`` each time you start a new command line session for project work.
+    You must activate the project environment using ``source guild‑env`` each time you open a new command console for project work.

 Verify that the environment is activated using the [check](cmd:check)
 command: